How Every Republican Senator Has Responded to the Roy Moore Scandal

 Moore denies the allegations and has said he intends to continue running.

 So far, Moore has few defenders among Republicans currently serving in the Senate.
-But lawmakers have taken varying stances on how far they’d go to oppose his election, from saying he should drop out if the allegations are true. to withdrawing their endorsement, to recommending he be expelled from the Senate if elected.
+But lawmakers have taken varying stances on how far they’d go to oppose his election, from saying he should drop out if the allegations are true, to withdrawing their endorsement, to recommending he be expelled from the Senate if elected.

 No current Republican senator has called for Moore to stay in the race.